noi-techpark/infrastructure-v2/README.md

 docker ps
 ```

-then copy the MongoDB container name (should be something like `odh-infrastructure-v2_mongodb1_1`) and run
+then copy the MongoDB container name (should be something like `odh-infrastructure-v2_mongodb1_1` or `odh-infrastructure-v2-mongodb1-1` depending on the [version](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore) of `docker-compose`) and run

 ```sh
 docker exec <mongodb-container-name> mongosh --eval "rs.initiate({